The coronavirus, or COVID-19, is having an impact on festivals and events in Vancouver and causing many to be cancelled or postponed.

 - Canada Place – the Vancouver landmark itself isn’t closed, but the facility is certainly being affected.
 Cruise ships aren’t allowed to dock until October at the earliest, no events are taking place at the convention facilities, and the FlyOver Canada attraction is closed temporarily.

 - Capilano River Hatchery – a fish hatchery at the Capilano River Regional Park in North Vancouver.

 - Capilano Suspension Bridge – the park in North Vancouver is temporarily closed.

 - Castle Fun Park – the adventure park with mini golf, bumper cars, bowling and other fun activities is closed until further notice.

-- Chuck E Cheese – the popular restaurant/arcade in Langley is closed until at least March 31st.
-They were still offering take-out and delivery options (but that may change).
+- Chuck E Cheese – the popular restaurant/arcade in Langley is closed indefinitely.
+They are still offering take-out and delivery options.

 - Cineplex Movie Theatres – all Cineplex movie theatres have closed until further notice.

 - Clip ‘n Climb – the wall-climbing facility in Richmond closed for a number of weeks.
 As of May 19th, however, it is OPEN once again.